Manaslu Circuit Trek

 • Start the journey with a lowland of 870 meters, entering the forested woodland of the blooming rhododendrons and pines, and ascend to the alpine valleys, rugged terrains, wetlands, and the highly towering peaks, and glaciers above 5000 meters

-Continuing the journey, this trip leads us to the ancient hamlets of locals as we traverse through many notable villages such as Jagat, Deng, Namrung, Samdo, Shyala, Phillim, Sama Gaon, Shyala, Lho village, Dharamsala, and ascends crossing over the Larkya La Pass- 5106 meters.
-In between, we'll also explore several monasteries, including the Ribung Gompa, which dates back 500 years old and Pungyen Monastery, following the Pungyen Glacier.
+Continuing the journey, this trip leads us to the ancient hamlets of locals as we traverse through many notable villages such as Jagat, Deng, Namrung, Samdo, Shyala, Phillim, Sama Gaon, Lho village, Dharamsala, and ascends crossing over the Larkya La Pass- 5106 meters.
+In between, we'll also explore several monasteries, including the Ribung Gompa, which dates back 500 years, and Pungyen Monastery, following the Pungyen Glacier.

 On the following three days, this trip leads you to the high altitude settlements of Samdo, Dharamsala, and finally reaches the highest elevation of this Manaslu 12 Days Trek, at Larkya La Pass (5106 meters), and takes a descent to Bhimtang on the same day.
 On the 11th day, we will take a downhill walk to Dharapani, and conclude our trek, on the very next day (12th day), after returning to either Pokhara or Kathmandu, with a local jeep ride from Dharapani.